Penal system in China: Prisons

 Prisons are usually large in size and they are supervised by the Bureau of Prisons Administration which is under the control of the Ministry of Justice in accordance with the Prison Law.
 The only exception to this rule is Qincheng Prison, which is managed by the Ministry of Public Security and is reported to have held high-profile convicts.
 Prisons have few deputies because they are headed by wardens who are assisted by teams of police.
 The administrators of the prisons are members of the People's Police.
-The perimeters of the prisons are watched by members of the People's Armed Police.
 A Procurator's Office supervises the prisons that fall under its jurisdiction, and it is required to ensure the protection of the rights of the prisoners and lawfully operate the prisons.
 The Prisons reportedly have better living conditions than the detention centers which are operated by the public security station, depending on where they are located.
 Male adult prisoners, female prisoners and juvenile offenders are each held in separate facilities.
 Almost all prisons in China operate within the penal labor system, some prisons have full-time sales staffs which are required to solicit orders from manufacturers and sub-contractors which are located in different parts of China.
 Prisoners may also be contracted out to companies as a source of cheap and obedient labor.
 The Chinese government does not provide sufficient funds to prisons and detention facilities and as a result, their staffs are forced to generate their own revenues.
 If the staffs of prisons and detention centers do not generate their own revenues, they will not be able to operate their prisons and detention centers.
 Prisoners in Chinese prisons are systematically abused by guards and prison authorities, torture is routinely used in Chinese jails, it is used for investigative and punitive purposes.
-All prisoners including criminals, political prisoners, and prisoners of conscience are subjected to torture and other forms of violence.